evanxg852000/memdb/README.md

 ------------

 This lightweight engine can be used in place of things like [LevelDB](https://github.com/google/leveldb), [Redis](https://redis.io) while keeping things light and very simple.
-Internaly, memDB uses json as storage format with an opt-in support for encryption.
+Internaly, memdb uses json as storage format with an opt-in support for encryption.
 In order to achieve performance, memdb keeps things in a staging area for fast access.
-No worries, every booking is handled for you :).
+No worries, all the booking is handled for you :).
 We are developers too, thus we hate keeping tract of things.

 Synopsis
 --------